chrisib/EuroPi/software/contrib/pams.md

 Effects of width control on different wave shapes:
 - Square: Duty cycle control.
 0% is always off, 100% is always on
-- Triangle: Symmetry contro.
+- Triangle: Symmetry control.
 50% results in a symmetrical wave, 0% results in a saw wave, 100% results in a ramp
 - Sine: ignored
 - Random: offset voltage as a percentage of the maximum output